19 Fascinating Ruins in Mexico You Need to Visit in 2025

 11. Becan, Campeche

-Nestled in a quiet part of the jungle in Campeche sit the absolutely magnificent Becan ruins— ruins made all the more stunning for the fact that they’re located off the beaten path on the Yucatan peninsula and seemingly worlds away from the tourist crowds of Chichen Itza or Tulum.
+Nestled in a quiet part of the jungle in Campeche sit the absolutely magnificent Becan Ruins—ruins made all the more stunning by the fact that they’re located off the beaten path on the Yucatan Peninsula and seemingly worlds away from the tourist crowds of Chichen Itza or Tulum.

 Located an easy 1.5-hour drive from Bacalar, Becan is situated near the small town of Xpujil and is so easy to get to that it’s almost hard to believe the ruins aren’t more crowded.